 We should remember, however, that there are also other potential complications, including bronchitis and pneumonia in older adults and otitis media (an infection of the middle ear) in children, and there are some extremely rare secondary conditions which can develop as well such as Reye’s syndrome and Guillain-Barre syndrome (which can also be caused by the vaccine).
 Risk of both infection and progression beyond the initial flu stage can be greatly reduced by maintaining a high state of health and exercising common sense preventive measures.

 Who is most at risk?

-More recent evidence also suggests that children with certain pre-existing conditions that compromise their respiratory function may also be at slightly higher risk.
+More recent evidence also suggests that children with certain pre-existing conditions that compromise their respiratory function, such as asthma, may also be at slightly higher risk.

 How well does the vaccine work?

 Flu vaccine efficacy varies from year to year.
 This is due to the fact that the flu virus mutates (changes) more frequently than any other virus.
 Each year’s vaccine must be formulated and manufactured before flu season starts and thus represents a prediction of what flu strain will be prevalent.
 In other words, it does not reliably contain the dominant strain for that year.
 Analysis of large numbers of studies suggests the vaccine has 0% to 60% effectiveness in preventing flu-like symptoms.
 This would suggest that the average effectiveness is well below 50%.

 Sadly, vaccination has become a highly charged and politicized issue.
 Clearly, large scale vaccination campaigns have played an important role in reducing the burden of a number of serious infectious diseases such as polio and smallpox.
 It is just as true, however, that every potential medical treatment carries some level of risk.
 Part of practicing good medicine is to weight the benefits vs. the risks of any potential treatment and to educate patients so they can make informed decisions about their care.